scrapinghub/splash/docs/scripting-ref.rst

 **Signature:** ``splash:get_perf_stats()``

-This function returns a table that can be useful for performance analysis.
-As of now, it provides:
+**Returns:** a table that can be useful for performance analysis.

+As of now, this table contains:

 * ``walltime`` - (float) number of seconds since epoch, analog of ``os.clock``
 * ``cputime`` - (float) number of cpu seconds consumed by splash process